This article has links to products and services we love, which we may make commission from.

 Yes!
 More of those Highland beaches (Achmelvich Beach and Clachtoll Beach) are tucked away amongst the winding roads and engulfing hills.

-Personally, I felt that this part of our NC500 itinerary covered plenty for one day.
 However, we headed to Kylesku Hotel for a coffee, food comes recommended by others but the kitchen was closed so we could not sample it.

 Kylesku Bridge